 Thomas H. (“Boston”) Corbett was born in London, England in 1832, and came with his family to New York in 1839.
 He became a hatter in Troy, New York.
 (There is some speculation that the use of mercury in the hatters’ trade contributed to Corbett’s later mental problems.)

 At some point, Corbett became a reborn evangelical Christian, and, trying to imitate Jesus, he wore his hair very long.
 Perhaps for related reasons, on July 16, 1858, Corbett took a pair of scissors and castrated himself.

 The cavalrymen were instructed to get Booth alive, but Corbett shot him with a Colt revolver from a distance of no more than 12 feet through a crack in the barn wall.
 He explained his actions by saying, “Providence directed my hand.”
 Booth’s body was dragged from the barn, and he died a few hours later.
-Corbett was placed under technical arrest, but the charges were dropped by Secretary of War Stanton.
-Stanton said, “The rebel is dead.
+When dropping the charges against Corbett, Secretary of War Stanton declared, “The rebel is dead.
 The patriot lives.”

 In 1887 Corbett was appointed assistant doorkeeper of the Kansas House of Representatives in Topeka.
 There, on February 15, 1887, feeling paranoid after being threatened by several men in Topeka, Corbett pulled out his revolver, made some threats, and waved his weapon in the air.
 No one was hurt.
 Corbett was arrested, declared insane, and sent to the Topeka Asylum for the Insane.

 On May 26, 1888, Corbett jumped on a horse that had been left at the entrance to the asylum’s grounds and escaped.
 There were rumors about him, but no proof he was ever seen again.